Siddhesh19991/RAG_Medical_Data/README.md

 # RAG_Medical_Data

-This repository demonstrates the implemntation of a RAG pipeline using Llama-3-8B.
-It is part of a comparative study between fine-tuning and RAG (Retrieval-Augmented Generation) to determine which approach is more suitable for our use case.
+This repository demonstrates the implementation of an RAG pipeline using Llama-3-8B.
+It is part of a comparative study between fine-tuning and Retrieval-Augmented Generation (RAG) to determine which approach is more suitable for our use case.

 The detailed blog can be found here.